 Laws from the British Raj in India to be repealed to protect the rights of people affected by leprosy

 During the British Raj in India, numerous laws were introduced that isolated and discriminated against people affected by leprosy.
-On 29th December 2017, a Private Members’ Bill on the issue of leprosy was introduced in India’s Parliament, aimed at repealing discriminatory legislation and enshrine in law the human rights of people affected by this ancient disease.
+In December, a Private Members’ Bill on the issue of leprosy was introduced in India’s Parliament by Mr K.T.S.
+Tulsi MP to repeal discriminatory legislation and enshrine in law the rights of people affected by the disease.

-The Rights of Persons Affected by Leprosy and Members of Their Family Bill, 2017 aims to address deep-rooted stigma and discrimination and its negative impact on the social, economic and cultural lives of persons affected by leprosy and members of their families.
+The Bill introduced in December aims to address deep-rooted stigma and discrimination, such as the practices of DMRC, and its negative impact on the social, economic and cultural lives of people affected by leprosy and members of their families.
 The Bill also provides for welfare measures for achieving their holistic development and inclusion.

 Mr K.T.S.
 Tulsi’s office worked in close coordination with The Leprosy Mission Trust India (TLMTI) in drafting the present Bill.
 TLM is the largest leprosy-focused, non-governmental organisation in India, operating in nine states and has been campaigning for changes to the law for many years.

 You can make your voice heard by signing the United4Change petition, an initiative of several global leprosy organisations, including TLM Trust India: www.united4change.in/